 The Zonal Councils were created under the States Reorganization Act as advisory bodies to foster cooperative federalism in evolving uniform policies in socio-economic matters.
 However, they were formed within the system of central domination over the states

 The 1977 election saw the Congress losing power at the centre for the first time since independence.
 It brought the Janata Party to power which believed in the decentralization of economic and political power.
-However, the first act of this government was the dismissal of nine state governments ruled by the Congress on the specious argument that they had lost people’s faith as reflected in their performance in the 10k Sabha elections.
-It also scrapped Article 357(A) through the 44th Amendment Act which empowered the centre to deploy army and paramilitary forces for dealing with any grave law and order situation in the states.
-The Congress returned to power in the mid-term election in 1980 and it dismissed the Janata party governments in nine states using the same specious argument like by its predecessor.
-In a number of states like Andhra Pradesh, Tamil Nadu, Karnataka, West Bengal, etc., government was formed by the regional parties which demanded more autonomy.
+However, the first act of this government was the dismissal of nine state governments ruled by the Congress on the specious argument that they had lost people’s faith as reflected in their performance in the 10th Lok Sabha elections.
+It also scrapped Article 357(A) through the 44th Amendment Act which empowered the centre to deploy the army and paramilitary forces for dealing with any grave law and order situation in the states.
+Congress returned to power in the mid-term election in 1980 and it dismissed the Janta party governments in nine states using the same specious argument as its predecessor.
+In several states like Andhra Pradesh, Tamil Nadu, Karnataka, West Bengal, etc., the government was formed by the regional parties which demanded more autonomy.
 The Akali Dal in Punjab too supported these demands.
 The four southern states declared the formation of a regional council to buttress the demand for more autonomy.
-All this led to the appointment of Sarkaria Commission to look into the centre-state relations.
+All this led to the appointment of the Sarkaria Commission to look into the centre-state relations.

 1989 Onwards: The Era of Multi-Party System

-With the decline of the prime ministerial power, the presidential role has acquired some more elbow room, and recent presidents have shown greater initiative and drive under coalition situations, particularly in the formation of government and the dissolution of Lok Sabha in cases of uncertain majorities than in the pastY Since 1990s, the role of Rajya Sabha as a Federal Second Chamber has become more pronounced.
-The differential oppositional majority in the Rajya Sabha as distinct from that of the Lok Sabha is a reflection of the differential compositions of the state legislatures which constitute electoral college of Rajya Sabha.
-It makes imperative for the government to have inter-house legislative understanding with the Rajya Sabha to facilitate passage of the legislations and the constitutional amendments.
+With the decline of the Prime Ministerial power, the Presidential role has acquired some more elbow room, and recent Presidents have shown greater initiative and drive under coalition situations, particularly in the formation of the government and the dissolution of Lok Sabha in cases of uncertain majorities than in the past.
+Since the 1990s, the role of Rajya Sabha as a Federal Second Chamber has become more pronounced.
+The differential oppositional majority in the Rajya Sabha as distinct from that of the Lok Sabha is a reflection of the differential compositions of the state legislatures which constitute the electoral college of Rajya Sabha.
+It makes it imperative for the government to have an inter-house legislative understanding with the Rajya Sabha to facilitate passage of the legislation and the constitutional amendments.